 Some plants are better adapted to “crappy wet conditions” like this (which is why there are “easy houseplants” and “difficult/fussy houseplants”).
 It’s why some plants are easy to “over water” while others seem to just grow forever no matter how poorly you treat them.
-Again, plants in nature don’t negotiate with the weather…the rain happens when it happens and it’s often for days (or weeks) at a time…so stop thinking about your plant like it’s allergic to water; it’s not water that kills your plant, it’s a bad potting mix that does.
-The solution to growing all of these plants better, isn’t to water them less; it isn’t about changing how often you water each plant; it’s about changing the root environment so that you can water freely, abundantly and routinely—like they get in nature.
+Again, plants in nature don’t negotiate with the weather.
+The rain happens when it happens and it’s often for days (or weeks) at a time…so stop thinking about your plant like it’s allergic to water; it’s not water that kills your plant, it’s a bad potting mix that does.
+The solution to growing all of these plants better, isn’t to water them less, it isn’t about changing how often you water each plant, it’s about changing the root environment so that you can water freely, abundantly and routinely—like they get in nature.

-To fix your potting mix, you just need to add structure with inert materials like perlite, pumice, charcoal, turface, and sand—and bark as well (though it’s not inert and will decompose over a few years).
+To fix your potting mix, add structure with inert materials like perlite, pumice, charcoal, turface, and sand—and bark as well (though it’s not inert and will decompose over a few years).
 How much you add will depend on the type of plant, but typically my potting mix is only 20-50% peatmoss; the rest is a combination of the inert materials (and also bark).
 Adding structure to your potting soil will increase drainage and provide airflow/oxygen into the middle of the pot where the roots are and improve plant vigor and health.

 With a more porous potting media, you’ll now be able to flood and drench the substrate on a routine schedule providing fresh water and nutrients…we’ll get to that soon.